Lyra (singer): Early life and musical development

+Early career

+Although she does not like to discuss it publicly, in 2004, Lyra appeared as a contestant in the second series of the RTÉ singing competition show You're a Star under the name Laura Brophy.
+She was eliminated in the heats of the competition, however judge Linda Martin selected her as her wild card pick to advance to the live shows.

+Brophy performed "Country Roads" by John Denver in the first live show to positive critiques.
+In the third week of the show, Brophy performed "Past the Point of Rescue" by Hal Ketchum and once again received positive comments including judge Louis Walsh, describing her as a "young Shania Twain".
+In the fourth week of the live shows, Brophy performed "Angel" by Sarah McLachlan.
+After the performance, the judges concurred that it had been her best performance yet.
+In the fifth week of the competition, Brophy performed "Imagine" by John Lennon.
+This would be her final performance on You're a Star, as she was eliminated in the results show.
+She finished in seventh place overall, the same position her sister Sarah had finished the previous year.

 Career

-Lyra released her first EP W.I.L.D on 15th July 2016, but gained most of her recognition following the featuring of "Emerald" on the second episode of the RTÉ drama Striking Out, and the subsequent featuring of her music.
+Lyra released her first EP W.I.L.D on 15 July 2016, but gained most of her recognition following the featuring of "Emerald" on the second episode of the RTÉ drama Striking Out, and the subsequent featuring of her music.
 The same year, "Emerald" was also used in Teen Wolf, The X Factor and The Only Way Is Essex, and helped to gain her exposure.

 She appeared on the 30th anniversary rework of U2's The Joshua Tree alongside other Irish artists Imelda May, Gavin James and Kodaline.

 In 2017, Lyra signed a label deal with Polydor Records and Universal Music.

 She has appeared at such festivals as the Great Escape, Music Cork, Latitude, and Electric Picnic.

 Lyra has appeared as a guest performer on Dancing with the Stars and Ireland's Got Talent.
 Her song "Falling" was featured in the midseason finale of Season 16 of Grey's Anatomy, and on ITV's Love Island.

-In 2020, her song New Day (a cover of an old Jackie Lomax song) was released as a single, after it was used in various TV-commercials in the UK (Sky Sports) and the Netherlands (bicycle manufacturer VanMoof).
+In 2020, her song "New Day" (a cover of an old Jackie Lomax song) was released as a single, after it was used in various TV commercials in the UK (Sky Sports) and the Netherlands (bicycle manufacturer VanMoof).

 In 2021, Lyra was announced as one of the judges on the Virgin Media One talent show, The Big Deal, joining Boy George, Aston Merrygold, Deirdre O'Kane and Jedward on the panel.

-Lyra conducted an interview on LMFM on 3 October 2022 where it was revealed she has relations in Louth/Meath.
-Her Granmother Betty Duffy Castletown Co Meath.
-Her sister has the "Duffy hair" which Lyra says she did not get.

-Her new single 29box was released on Friday 7th October 2022 and was played on LM/FM on 3rd October 2022.

-Her latest single "You" was released on Friday 10th March 2023.
+Her single "29 Box" was released on 7 October 2022 and was played on LM/FM on 3 October 2022.
+She followed this with the single "You" on 10 March 2023.